Following on from the Facebook for business workshop I gave for Leading Women UK, here are the highlights.

 - You can designate multiple page administrators

-- Pages are public by default, allowing them to rank on both Facebook searches and in search engine results.
+- Pages are public by default, allowing them to rank in Facebook searches and in Google search engine results.
 Personal pages are not public.

 - Pages are categorised (chosen by you) which helps your business appear in relevant results.

-- Anyone can become a fan of a business page, whereas personal profiles require mutual acceptance.
+- Anyone can become a follower and Like a Facebook business page, whereas personal profiles require mutual acceptance.

 - Business fans and personal friends always stay separate.
 Your friends don’t automatically become your fans or vice versa.

 Set a great cover photo to suit your business